Truncated triakis octahedron

 The truncated triakis octahedron, or more precisely an order-8 truncated triakis octahedron, is a convex polyhedron with 30 faces: 8 sets of 3 pentagons arranged in an octahedral arrangement, with 6 octagons in the gaps.

 Triakis octahedron

-It is constructed from taking a triakis octahedron by truncating the order-8 vertices.
+It is constructed from a triakis octahedron by truncating the order-8 vertices.
 This creates 6 regular octagon faces, and leaves 24 mirror-symmetric pentagons.

 Octakis truncated cube

 The dual of the order-8 truncated triakis octahedron is called a octakis truncated cube.
 It can be seen as a truncated cube with octagonal pyramids augmented to the faces.

+Uses

+The DaYan Gem 6 is a twisty puzzle in this shape.